 They Don’t Butcher The Classics But Do Sound Like Autotuned Karaoke

 One of the things which will make Disney’s remakes hard to deal with, as can be seen in The Jungle Book, is that Disney isn’t relying on the classics to just play in the background but are having them re-recorded.
-Which, for this film, wouldn’t have been so bad if it wasn’t for the fact Beauty and the Beast is probably as famous for its songs as it is for its story.
-So while nearly everyone can carry a tune, they by no measure, blow you away with their singing talents.
-Though, I will note, “Kill The Beast” was well done and, again, Audra McDonald and Emma Thompson were welcome caretakers to your nostalgia.
+Which for this film wouldn’t have been so bad if it wasn’t for the fact Beauty and the Beast is probably as famous for its songs as it is for its story.
+So while nearly everyone can carry a tune, they, by no measure, blow you away with their singing talents.
+Though, I will note “Kill The Beast” was well done, and, again, Audra McDonald and Emma Thompson are welcome caretakers to your nostalgia.

 On The Fence

 The Extra Melodrama

 Learning the fate of Belle’s mother, and learning how The Beast gained the personality which led him to become a little twit, added the kind of depth necessary to feel for these characters.
 It gave something to work with for the actors who were facing those who grew up with the Disney animated original.
 Yet, while I liked how they added on details, most of which added on to the story well, the added drama didn’t benefit everyone equally.